Walabot-Projects/Walabot-BigBrother/README.md

 ## How to use

 1. Install the [Walabot SDK](http://walabot.com/getting-started).
-2. Position the Walabot as the instructed below.
+2. Position the Walabot as  instructed below.
 3. Download and add the app files.
 3. Run `BigBrother.m` and start moving! :eyes: